juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 - [ ] Ask friends for review and feedback ;)
 - [ ] Prepare tags / keywords
 - [ ] Prepare Maven setup
+- [ ] Describe CI/CD setup that assures test strength (mutational tests) is on configured level on branch